 Sure, the conversations I had, or didn’t have, with my father reflect the value system and culture of an older generation, but I don’t think we’ve necessarily moved on as a species.
-When I take phone calls from guys in a crisis, I can pinpoint their main problem right away: they’re focused on sex, not on connection.
+When I take phone calls from guys in a crisis, I can pinpoint their main problem right away — they’re focused on sex, not on a connection.

-Many of the men I work with are literally struggling with seeing their female partners as human beings.
+Many of the men I work with in sex addiction recovery are literally struggling with seeing their female partners as human beings.
 Let that sink in for a moment.
-They’ve reduced the women in their lives to a series of body parts, and stripped away all the emotions, goals, achievements, worries, likes and dislikes of the person who owns those parts.
+They’ve reduced the women in their lives to a series of body parts and stripped away all the emotions, goals, achievements, worries, likes and dislikes of the person who is comprised of those parts.

 Does that sound like firm ground they’re standing on?
 Do you think they can build a solid, healthy, and meaningful relationship when they’re starting from a place of separation?

 This Problem Starts Early

 Here’s an experiment to try: turn on your TV, or open up your social media, and see how long it takes before you run across an image which sexualizes and objectifies a woman.
 Maybe it’s a commercial trying to sell you something by showing a beautiful model standing alongside a product.
 Perhaps it’s a weight-loss ad telling women and girls that their bodies are not acceptable because they are not as easily objectified.
 Or perhaps there is a news story congratulating a movie star for getting her pre-baby figure back in just six weeks.

 Make no mistake, this is programming, and it is negative across the board.
 Women watching these ads feel pressure to look the same way the airbrushed, photo-shopped images do, and young girls are learning that the only acceptable way to grow up is to emulate the makeup, clothing, and attitudes they’re seeing on their screens.